We’ve all been on a website that is just too slow. Slow websites kill conversions. Below we explore why.

 Think with Google’s research tells us that the longer your page takes to load, the higher the bounce rate:

 Those are some pretty high probabilities, especially when you consider that the average website takes about 15 seconds to load.
-Google suggests that to follow best practice, both your mobile and desktop site should load in under 3 seconds.
+Google suggests that to follow best practices, both your mobile and desktop site should load in under 3 seconds.
 If you’re wondering how long your website takes to load, why not test it using Google’s PageSpeed tool.

 In the long run, a slow website will negatively impact your website’s ranking in search results.
 This is because search engines such as Google are working hard to return the best experience for users.
 If your site continuously loads slowly, your bounce rate will be high, and this tells Google that your website isn’t providing a positive experience.
-Therefore, the sites that are providing great experiences, fast, will be prioritised above yours in the results for the same terms.
+Therefore, the sites providing great experiences, fast, will be prioritised above yours in the results for the same terms.